Aggrobeard/Python-Pokedex/README.md

 os

 To-Do:
-Add a folder called 'images' to your repo
+Add a folder called 'images' to your repo (this is where the image of the pokemon will temporarily download)

 It's a simple console app, just open it, install the libraries, and run main.py :)